ePages-de/epages-devportal/_posts/2020/2020-12-02-load-testing-as-development-tool.md

 ## Your Tool Belt

+{% image_custom image="/assets/img/pages/blog/images/tool-belt.jpg" width="50" %}

 Workers of every trade need tools, right?
 With developers, it is no different.
 There are a few very nice tools that are easy to use and enable you to measure the impact of changes in an endpoint’s performance.
 We will take a look at a couple of these that can integrate your developer belt of tools.
 There are many (many) others out there, but the goal here is to get acquainted with just a couple, to get you started.
 As with every tool, each has a specific use, so take into consideration your specific needs when choosing the tool.

 ### Vegeta

 The first is called Vegeta (yes, the infamous nemesis of our beloved protector of Earth, Goku).
 The repository can be found here: [Vegeta Github Repo](https://github.com/tsenart/vegeta){:target="_blank"}.
+And here is a cool picture of Vegeta (of course this post go not go without this):

+{% image_custom image="/assets/img/pages/blog/images/vegeta.png" width="15" %}

 **Vegeta** is a command line tool that is simple to use and does a good job.
 To use it, you can either download the binaries (section "releases" on Github) or, if you are using Mac, you can also download it via brew: